mobxjs/mobx/docs/react/react-integration.md

 ```

 If you want to automatically update the timer like we did in the original example,
-an `useEffect` could be used in typical React fashion:
+`useEffect` could be used in typical React fashion:

 ```javascript
 useEffect(() => {